norlowski/HL7py/README.txt

 =====
 The MIT License

-Copyright (c) 2012 Nicholas Orlowski
+Copyright (c) 2016 Ankhos Clinical Oncology Software

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal